ankitects/anki-manual/src/getting-started.md

 "Country" and "Capital City".

 Anki comes with some standard
-note types in it.
-These note types are provided to make Anki easier to use for new users, but in the long run it's recommended you create your own note types for the content you are learning.
-The standard note types are as
+note types included.
+These note types are provided to make Anki easier for new users, but in the long run it's recommended you create your own note types specifically for the content you are learning.
+The standard note types are:
-follows:

 - **Basic**\
   Has "Front" and "Back" fields, and will create one card.
 Text you enter in